-Firms given APA status get ready for MiFID II.
-Are you?
+Firms get APA status for MiFID II

 The UK regulator has given its approval to firms to operate as Approved Publication Arrangements (APAs) with effect from January 3rd 2018, enabling them to provide enhanced MiFID II services.

 Such firms will publish reports post-trade for market participants - from banks and brokerage houses, to asset managers and hedge funds - and as such will be instrumental in delivering post-trade transparency.
-Those granted approval include:

 - London Stock Exchange's TRADEcho